President Donald Trump-Triumph, The Insult Comic Dog Inauguration Roast [Video]

-A NSFW video, produced by Conan O’Brien’s Team Coco, features a President Donald Trump-Triumph, the Insult Comic Dog roast that was recorded on inauguration day in Washington, D.C.
+An NSFW video, produced by Conan O’Brien’s Team Coco, features a President Donald Trump-Triumph, the Insult Comic Dog roast that was recorded on inauguration day in Washington, D.C.
 The video, which appears to be well-received by its audience, has attracted over 100,000 views and is trending on social media.

 As those gathered chanted “U.S.A., U.S.A” in the background, the President Trump dog comic roast began with the puppet, who is brought to life by Robert Smigel, commenting on the temperature being “bitter cold,” and it being the first inauguration where it is also “freezing in hell.”
 Triumph also noted that the sun was one of “many big stars” that refused to appear on inauguration day.